telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 set always to String and the transformation of the information coming from the SouthBound is done using replace instruction.
 Therefore, values sent to the CB will always be Strings.
 This can be seen in previous examples.

-On the other hand, NGSIv2 fully supports all the types described in the JSON specification (string, number, boolean, object, array and null).
+On the other hand, NGSI v2 fully supports all the types described in the JSON specification (string, number, boolean, object, array and null).
 Therefore, the result of an expression must be cast to the appropriate type (the type used to define the attribute) in order to avoid inconsistencies between the type field for an attribute and the type of the value that is being sent.